 Wood is growing in popularity as a construction material, as architects all over the world recognize its quality and sustainability.
-Andrew Waugh of Waugh Thistleton Architects says that building with timber is “super fast, super accurate, and also makes the most amazingly beautiful spaces.”
+Andrew Waugh of Waugh Thistleton Architects says that a building with timber is “super fast, super accurate, and also makes the most amazingly beautiful spaces.”

 Initially a popular material mainly for low-rise projects, timber is now a prospective material for skyscrapers, with the birth of new types of engineered timber.
 Cross-laminated timber, commonly referred to as CLT, comprises layers of lumber stacked in alternate directions then adhered together.
 It is substantially stronger and more stable than regular wood, yet lighter than steel and concrete.

 With limitless possibilities for building with timber come many exciting architectural projects.
 Here are a few recent projects that caught our attention.